One/Two Day Course

 9.15am - 1.15pm

 With sustainability becoming increasingly important to minimise global warming, this course is unique in explaining how to enhance asphalt’s sustainability.

-Split into three days, this online course is designed to provide an invaluable understanding of asphalt technology.
+Split into two days, this online course is designed to provide an invaluable understanding of asphalt technology.
 The lecturer, Jeff Farrington, has a lifetime’s experience in highways and provides FREE post course technical advice to delegates on any asphalt related issue.

 The confusing range of UK surface course asphalts have characteristics which make them suitable for specific uses.
 Binder course materials can be equally confusing as can base asphalts but all need to be understood to ensure roads and other pavements are built and maintained in the most cost effective manner.

 Proprietary modified asphalts are sometimes used in areas where they are quite unnecessary but how would you know?
 Equally, how would you know where they are necessary?
 Roads can have vastly differing traffic and axle loadings, design speeds and sub-soil conditions.
 Some have been designed to recognised standards others have evolved from Victorian housing streets or even medieval lanes.